kestanislao09/Restaurant-Page/README.md

-# Restaurant-Page
+# restaurant-page
-Creating a simple restaurant webpage using Next.js, ChakraUI, and FramerMotion.
+Creating a simple restaurant webpage using React, ChakraUI, and FramerMotion.